TalosSources/carte_interactive_UP/notes/roadmap.md

 # Deco
 * unipoly branding
-* link to form to submit places (that we'd add by hand), with an explanation on criteria for the places. also include a form for improvement suggestions? and/or github pull requests? say we're very open to them, we want it to be a participative project, we welcome propositions from anywhere
-* perhaps a small explanation of the project, what's the aim, say it's based on smartakartan
 * make it more beautiful (including but not limited to: change the marker icon, leaflet map theme/appareance (copy smartakartan)).
 * careful about the order: maybe strange to have unipoly first? alphabetic instead?
 * logo on the tab

+~~* perhaps a small explanation of the project, what's the aim, say it's based on smartakartan~~ ~~* link to form to submit places (that we'd add by hand), with an explanation on criteria for the places. also include a form for improvement suggestions? and/or github pull requests? say we're very open to them, we want it to be a participative project, we welcome propositions from anywhere~~
 ~~* different color for each tag? obtained by hashing it or something for reproducibility DONE~~

 ## Footer